sanjidaRimi023/sanjidaRimi023/README.md

 ## 🔧 Tools I Use

-- VS Code (One Dark Pro + Prettier)
+- 💻 VS Code (One Dark Pro + Prettier)
-- Git & GitHub
+- 🔧 Chrome DevTools
-- Chrome DevTools
+- 🧩 Figma for UI Design
-- Figma for UI design and planning
+- 🔄 Git & GitHub for version control

 ---